joelchrono12/joelchrono12.ml/_posts/2026-02-18-setting-up-phones-is-a-nightmare.md

 I must admit I didn't do that much this time around.
 Just the bare minimum list of the things that I had to change.

-- **Data migration** - I did this with the Android built-in metho78d, transferring data from device to device.
+- **Data migration** - I did this with the Android built-in method, transferring data from device to device.
 I hate to admit I also used Samsung's Smart Switch to migrate even more data, like all folders and files, photos and the like.
 This was not ideal, but I was lazy.

 - **Log-in to Google** - Rather unavoidable for a normal person who uses a phone, unless I offered myself for tech support even more setting up Droid-ify or something like that, but no.